Su Jia-chyuan: Vice presidential candidacy (2012)

 The DPP presidential candidate, Tsai Ing-wen, announced Su as her running mate in the 2012 presidential election.
-However, the ticket lost to the then-president Ma Ying-jeou who is running for a second term.
+However, the ticket lost to the incumbent president Ma Ying-jeou, who sought a second term.

 2016 legislative elections

 In 2016 legislative elections Su placed on the proportional representation ballot, and won a seat in the Legislative Yuan.

 Su was elected the eleventh President of the Legislative Yuan on 1 February 2016, when the members of the ninth Legislative Yuan met for the first time.
 Su became the first DPP and non-KMT speaker in the Legislative Yuan.

 Later political career

 Su was named Secretary-General to the President on 20 May 2020.
 He resigned on 2 August 2020, following allegations of bribery against his nephew, legislator Su Chen-ching.
-In May 2022, Su succeeded Chiou I-jen as chairperson of the Taiwan–Japan Relations Association.
+In May 2022, Su succeeded Chiou I-jen as chairperson of the Taiwan–Japan Relations Association. in January 2026, Su was named chair of the Straits Exchange Foundation.